Carpall/TheMugProgrammingLanguage/README.md

 <img width="200" height="200" src="other/nylonico.png" align="right" />

-# Nylon is a toy language
+# Mug is a toy language